John Lavarack: Second World War

-Following the outbreak of war with Japan, I Corps was shifted to the Far East, arriving in Java in January 1942.
 Lavarack was recalled to Australia, where he was made acting commander-in-chief of Australian forces whilst waiting for Blamey to return from the Middle East to fill the role.
 He then commanded the Australian First Army, with responsibility for defending Queensland and New South Wales.
+Upon his return to Australia, Lavarack changed his views and supported Curtin's call to return the 1st Corps for the defence of Australia as he argued that the defences of Australia were far weaker than he had been led to believe.
+He also lobbied hard to have the Australians in Java pulled out before Java was lost.
 In 1944, he flew to the United States where he became head of the Australian Military Mission, and was military advisor for Australia to the United Nations Conference on International Organization.
 He returned to Australia in August 1946, and frustrated by his lack of active command and constantly being passed over by Blamey and others, he retired from the military in September that year.

 Governor of Queensland

 In 1946, the Premier of Queensland, Ned Hanlon, offered the post of Governor of Queensland to Lieutenant General Sir Leslie Morshead, who declined.
 Hanlon then offered the post to Lavarack, who accepted and was sworn in on 1 October—the second Australian-born person to hold a governorship in Australia (Sir John Northcott had been made Governor of New South Wales two months previously).
 After completing his five-year term in 1951, Lavarack's governorship was extended by another five years to 1956.
 In February 1952, he proclaimed Queen Elizabeth II as the monarch in Queensland, following the death of her father King George VI.
 Lavarack's oath of allegiance and oath of office were then re-administered (at his request) to reflect the new monarch.
 He was then reappointed for a further year from 1 October 1956, but due to ill health, Lavarack only served four months of the extended term, and was relieved of his duties on 25 January 1957 by his lieutenant governor, although he officially remained governor until September 1957.